mmaeh/Research-Module-Econometrics-Interactive-Fixed-Effects/README.md

-# mc_sim_bai2009
-Replication of Monte-Carlo simulation results of Bai 2009.

-To reproduce tables I. to V. use the repsective master files.
+This code implements Monte-Carlo Simulations in the context of the Interactive-Effects Estimator of Bai (2009).

+Further, an empirical applicatio